Disentangled Inference for GANs with Latently Invertible Autoencoder: Latently Invertible Autoencoder

 where $\phi$ denotes the deep composite mapping of the invertible network.
-LIA first performs nonlinear dimensionality reduction on the input data $\bm x $ and transforms them into the low-dimensional disentangled feature space $\mathbb{R}^{d_y}$.
-The role of $f(\bm x)$ for LIA can be regarded to unfold the underlying data manifold.
+LIA first performs nonlinear dimensionality reduction on the input data $\bm x $ and transforms the output into the low-dimensional disentangled feature space $\mathbb{R}^{d_y}$.
+The role of $f(\bm x)$ in LIA can be regarded to unfold the underlying data manifold.
 Therefore, Euclidean operations such as linear interpolation and vector arithmetic are more reliable and continuous in this disentangled feature space.
 Then we establish an invertible mapping $\phi(\bm y)$ from the feature $\bm y$ to the latent variable $\bm z$, as opposed to VAEs that directly map original data to latent variables.
-The feature $\bm y$ can be exactly recovered via the invertibility of $\phi$ from $\bm z$, which is the advantage of using invertible networks.
+The feature $\bm y$ can be exactly recovered via the invertibility of $\phi$ from $\bm z$, which is the strength of using invertible networks.
 The recovered feature $\bm y$ is then fed into a partial decoder $g(\bm y)$ to generate the corresponding data $\tilde{\bm x}$.
-If the maps $\phi$ and $\phi^{-1}$ of the invertible network are bypassed, LIA reduces to a standard autoencoder, i.e. $\bm x \overset{f}{\mapsto} \bm y \overset{g}{\mapsto} \tilde{\bm x}$.
+If the maps $\phi$ and $\phi^{-1}$ of the invertible network are bypassed, LIA reduces to a standard autoencoder, $i.e.$ $\bm x \overset{f}{\mapsto} \bm y \overset{g}{\mapsto} \tilde{\bm x}$.

 In general, any invertible networks are applicable in the LIA framework.
-We find in practice that a simple invertible network used in~\cite{NICE15} is sufficiently capable of constructing the mapping from the feature space $\mathbb{R}^{d_y}$ to the latent space $\mathbb{R}^{d_z}$.
+We find in practice that a simple invertible network called NICE used in~\cite{NICE15} is sufficiently capable of constructing the mapping from the feature space $\mathbb{R}^{d_y}$ to the latent space $\mathbb{R}^{d_z}$.
 Let $\bm x = [ \bm x_t ; \bm x_b ]$ and $\bm z = [ \bm z_t ; \bm z_b ]$ be the forms of the top and bottom fractions of $\bm x$ and $\bm z$, respectively.
 Then the invertible network can be built as

 where $\tau$ is the transformation that can be an arbitrary differentiable function.
 Alternatively, one can attempt to exploit the complex invertible network with affine coupling mappings for more challenging tasks~\citep{NVP17,Glow18}.
 As conducted in~\cite{NICE15}, we set $\tau$ for simplicty as a multi-layer perceptron with the leaky ReLU activation.